Loading [MathJax]/jax/output/HTML-CSS/jax.js

 Now we define the vector field

-Then we compute the divergence of $\vec V$ in variable $(x,t)$ to get
+Then we compute the divergence of V in variable (x,t) to get

 Hence by the Gauss' divergence theorem, we have